mrjones-plip/mrjones-medic-scratch/SshTunnelServer/readme.md

 * **Q:** How do I get a list of all the users in my GH org?

   **A:** Get a [personal GH token](https://github.com/settings/tokens), then call the [list org members API](https://docs.github.com/en/rest/reference/orgs#list-organization-members) with this call `curl -H "Authorization: token  TOKEN" https://api.github.com/orgs/ORG/members`.
 Be sure to replace `TOKEN` and `ORG` with your token and your org.
+There's rate limits, but [at 5000/hr](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting), they probably don't apply.

 * **Q:** Is there a rate limit to the number of Let's Encrypt certs I can request?